 There are many solutions to these issues.
 A delegated act as foreseen in Art.
 4 [ESPR] can determine the boundary between repair, refurbishing and issuing a new, remanufactured, product.
 In case of remanufacturing, the remanufacturer must have access to the entire old DPP Data.
 Up to and including refurbishing, the DPP data is updated.
 But in case of remanufacturing, a new DPP must be issued, and a new data carrier must be associated with a new [Product UID].
-It is a non-trivial question whether the remanufacturer could be enabled to re-use the existing data carrier on a remanufacturer has access.
+It is a non-trivial question whether the remanufacturer could be enabled to re-use the existing data carrier on a remanufactured product.
+It is trivial to import relevant data from the previous DPP into the new DPP, if the remanufacturer has access.
 It would help if this access could be secured by law via the delegated acts for industry branches and product categories, where this makes sense, especially for higher complexity products that are assembled from independent parts like machines or cars.